 8.2 – Losing Connection: Addiction Replaces our Relationships

 Browse the chapters here or start from the beginning.
 Let this be the end of your denial and excuses for substance abuse.
+Let it be your sign to start recovery.

 My goal with this book is to relate to you if you are struggling with addiction.
 Learning I had a deadly alcohol problem was my first step on the path of recovery.
 Anyone can recover if they make it a priority to live a different life… today… right now!
+Come join us.